Relative hulls and quantum codes: Increasing the relative hull

-The condition that $\max_{\sigma\in S_n}\wt\left((C_1\star C_2^\sigma)^\perp\right)=n$ in Theorem~\ref{22.11.05} is important.
-We do not have a similar condition in Theorem~\ref{22.10.29} because we can decrease the relative hull dimension by increasing the rank of the matrix $G_1G_2^T$.
+By Theorem~\ref{22.10.29}, we can decrease the relative hull dimension by increasing the rank of the matrix $G_1G_2^T$.
 To increase the relative hull dimension instead, we could try to mimic this idea by decreasing the rank of the matrix $G_1G_2^T$ until it is equal to $0$.
-Unfortunately, the following example shows that reducing the rank of this matrix is not always possible.
+Unfortunately, the following example shows that reducing the rank of this matrix $G_1G_2^T$ is not always possible.